 This course is the second course in anatomy and physiology for nursing students.
-It provides a fundamental knowledge of the structure and function of the human body, enabling students' understanding of normal body structures and function within different organ systems of the human body.
-This course includes a review of levels of organization, organization of human body systems, and emphasizes the following systems: cardiovascular, lymphatic, immune, gastrointestinal, respiratory, urinary and reproductive.
-Also covered is the importance of maintaining homeostasis in the body.
-Medical terminology associated with the systems is covered in this course.
+It provides a fundamental knowledge of the structure and function of the human body, enabling students' understanding of normal body structure and function within different organ systems of the human body.
+This course includes a review of levels of organization, organization of human body systems, and emphasizes the following systems: cardiovascular, lymphatic, immune, gastrointestinal, respiratory, urinary, and reproductive.
+Also covered is the importance of maintaining homeostasis within the body.
+Medical terminology associated with the systems are covered in this course.
+Nursing care related to diseases and disorders and related concepts are presented through lab experiences.
+Prerequisite(s): AHP216